-With the Quirkos cloud subscription, you also have the option to store your data in our secure remote server, so you can access your projects on any computer where you login.
-You can also do collaborate analysis with other researchers as part of a team, seeing live updates and chat as you work.
+With the Quirkos Cloud subscription, you also have the option to store your data in our secure remote server, so you can access your projects on any computer where you login.
+You can also do collaborative analysis with other researchers as part of a team, with live updates and the ability to chat as you work.
 The live project sharing can also be amazing for virtual or online teaching of qualitative analysis in a collaborative environment.

 By researchers, for researchers

 Quirkos was designed by a team of qualitative researchers from academic backgrounds, with extensive experience in qualitative analysis using a variety of approaches.
 We aim to advance the field of qualitative research by enabling more people to take part in qualitative analysis, and to challenge the way qualitative data is conventionally disseminated.

 We wanted software we could use on any kind of computer - Windows, Mac or Linux, with the same interface and compatible files.
 We also wanted software that looked less like a spreadsheet, was easier to learn, and reliably saved our data as we went along.
 It also needed to be cheap enough that large teams, including participants and co-researchers could get involved, and have a the option of a perpetual license that wouldn't run out during the writing up stage!